Simba-Ndewere/weather-app/README.md

-Simple weather application utilising thml, css and javascript
+Weather application built using, css and javascript